-Ruth Bader Ginsburg (RGB), the phenomenal Justice of the US Supreme Court, passed away Friday evening, September 18, 2020, on the eve of the Jewish new year, Rosh Hashanah.
+Ruth Bader Ginsburg (RBG), the remarkable Justice of the US Supreme Court, departed on the evening of September 18, 2020, just as the Jewish New Year, Rosh Hashanah, began.

-“Ruth was brought up in a Conservative Jewish tradition and learned Hebrew as a child, but abandoned her religion because she was not allowed to join a minyan (a group of men) to mourn her mother’s death when she was 17… and In 1993, President Bill] Clinton was anxious to make the Supreme Court more diverse, so Ginsburg’s Jewish religion, which she had given up 46 years earlier, may have counted for more than a lifetime of commitment. (emphasis mine)
+“Ruth was brought up in a Conservative Jewish tradition and learned Hebrew as a child, but abandoned her religion because she was not allowed to join a minyan to mourn her mother’s death when she was 17… and in 1993, President Clinton was anxious to make the Supreme Court more diverse, so Ginsburg’s Jewish religion, which she had given up 46 years earlier, may have counted for more than a lifetime of commitment.” – The Guardian

-What was that quintessential Jewish characteristic that any learned Jewish person would have recognized in RBG?
+What key Jewish characteristic would any observant Jewish person recognize in RBG?

-Ruth Bader Ginsburg embodied that unique Jewish characteristic that began with Abraham, who sparred, even with G-d, when justice was involved.
+Ruth Bader Ginsburg embodied a unique Jewish characteristic rooted in the tradition of figures like Abraham, who even argued with G-d when justice was at stake.

 “Shall the G-d of all the world not practice justice!”
-(Genesis 18:25) This was Abraham’s remark to God when he was pleading against the total destruction of Sodom if there were even ten innocent people there.
+(Genesis 18:25) This was Abraham’s impassioned plea to G-d, questioning the fairness of destroying Sodom if there were even ten innocent people.

-The Talmud’s Tractate Sanhedrin identifies two classes of rabbinical courts called Sanhedrin, a Great Sanhedrin (בית דין הגדול) and a Lesser Sanhedrin (בית דין הקטן).
-Each city could have its lesser Sanhedrin consisting of 23 judges.
-However, there was only one Great Sanhedrin comprised of 71 judges.
-Among its other roles, it acted as the Supreme Court, taking appeals from cases decided by lesser courts.
-The uneven numbers of judges eliminated the possibility of a tie.
-The last to cast his vote was the head of the court.
+The Talmud’s Tractate Sanhedrin describes two types of rabbinical courts: the Great Sanhedrin (בית דין הגדול) and the Lesser Sanhedrin (בית דין הקטן).
+A city could have a Lesser Sanhedrin with 23 judges, while there was only one Great Sanhedrin with 71 judges, which served as the Supreme Court and heard appeals from the lesser courts.
+The odd number of judges in the Great Sanhedrin prevented tie votes, and the head of the court had the decisive vote.

-The Torah also mandated the courts’ impartiality and severely prohibited the taking of bribes.
+The Torah further mandated the courts’ impartiality and vehemently forbade the acceptance of bribes.

 “You must not distort justice; you must not show partiality; and you must not accept bribes, for a bribe blinds the eyes of the wise and subverts the cause of those who are in the right.”
 (Deuteronomy 16:19)

-(4) Dahlia Lithwick writes about the courts and the law for Slate and hosts the podcast Amicus.
+- Dahlia Lithwick is a writer covering the courts and law for Slate and the host of the podcast Amicus.